Vicki Weiner

 Adjunct Associate Professor, School of Architecture

-Vicki Weiner has spent nearly three decades exploring heritage preservation as a strategy for community empowerment and sustainability.
-Currently serving as Academic Director of the Historic Preservation Master’s degree program and an Adjunct Associate Professor in the School of Architecture at Pratt Institute, she has taught courses in historic preservation theory and law, research methods, policy analysis, and community preservation planning.
-Her professional experience includes serving as director of two non-profit preservation organizations in NYC, as Kress Fellow for Historic Preservation at the Municipal Art Society of New York, and as a historic preservation policy consultant.
-During a 15-year affiliation with Pratt Center for Community Development she designed projects that explored the preservation of culturally important places to create more equitable communities, managed community planning research and technical assistance, and spent eight years as the organization’s Deputy Director.
-She has authored or co-authored numerous research reports and briefing papers on preserving community culture in underserved neighborhoods.
+Vicki Weiner is Adjunct Associate Professor in the Masters of Historic Preservation program and its former Academic Director, as well as former Deputy Director of Pratt Center for Community Development.
+She has spent nearly three decades exploring heritage preservation as a strategy for community empowerment and sustainability.
+She teaches historic preservation theory and law, research methods, policy analysis, and community preservation planning.
+Her professional experience includes serving as director of two non-profit preservation organizations in New York City, as Kress Fellow for Historic Preservation at the Municipal Art Society of New York, and as a historic preservation policy consultant.
+While at Pratt Center, she designed projects that explored the preservation of culturally important places to create more equitable communities and managed community planning research.
+She has authored numerous research reports and briefing papers on preserving community culture in underserved neighborhoods.
 Recent publications include articles in Preservation, Equity and Sustainability (2022) and Preservation and Social Inclusion (2020), both from Columbia Books on Architecture and the City.
 Vicki has a Master of Science degree in Historic Preservation from Columbia University and a Bachelor of Art degree in Theater Arts from Drew University.
+Under a previous Taconic grant, Vicki and her students worked with The Jewel Street residents through personal interviews and historical social and environmental research in support of their community heritage and future.
+She is excited to have continuing participation in this community and project.

 A flooded street in The Hole neighborhood looks more like a marsh, with tall grasses growing along the side.
 A row of houses are seen in the background